roastkitten/Gemini-Ai-Studio-Universal-App-System-Instructions/README.md

 Can I use frameworks?

 *   Build-step Frameworks (NO): You cannot use React, Vue, Svelte, or Angular.
 These require compilation steps incompatible with local file execution.
-*   Runtime Libraries (YES): You can use JavaScript libraries that function via a CDN script tag.
+*   Runtime Libraries (YES): You can use JavaScript libraries that function via a CDN script tag (e.g., Three.js, PixiJS, p5.js, GSAP, Anime.js, Howler.js, Tone.js, Alpine.js).
+.